Arthur200208/PEL-PVP/README.md

-# PSAC-6mA: DNA 6mA Modification Recognition Model

-Welcome to PSAC-6mA model!
-This project introduces an innovative self-attention capsule network based on sequence positioning for accurate identification of N6-methyladenine (6mA) modification sites in DNA.
-The 6mA modification plays a crucial role in the growth, development, and disease regulation of organisms, and our PSAC-6mA model employs a unique approach to address this challenge.
-Model Introduction
+# **PEL-PVP:** Application of Plant Vacuolar Protein Discriminator Based on PEFT ESM-2 and bilayer LSTM in an Unbalanced Dataset

+Welcome to PEL-PVP model!

 ## Model Introduction

-PSAC-6mA (Position layer-Self-Attention Capsule-6mA) is an innovative DNA 6mA modification recognition model that adopts the design of a self-attention capsule network.
-The model combines a positioning layer and self-attention mechanism, enabling precise localization and identification of 6mA modification sites in DNA sequences.
-The positioning layer is responsible for extracting positional relationships, avoiding the parameter sharing issue in traditional convolutional networks.
-The self-attention mechanism increases dimensionality, capturing correlations between capsules, allowing the model to efficiently extract features in multiple spatial dimensions, achieving efficient 6mA modification recognition.
+This model leverages the Transformer architecture and self-attention mechanisms to calculate pairwise interactions between residues in sequences, capturing the interdependencies and interactions between amino acids at different positions to extract spatial information.
+Additionally, a dual-layer LSTM with unique memory units is utilized to handle long-range dependencies, capturing more complex latent features suitable for longer protein sequences.
+Building on the vast pretrained parameters of the ESM-2 model, it is adaptively fine-tuned for vacuolar proteins using LoRa low-rank adaptation technology, effectively reducing the number of parameters and computational complexity during fine-tuning.

 ## Usage

 ### Version Dependencies

-    Python version: 3.9.18
+    Python version: 3.9.17
-    PyTorch version: 2.2.0.dev20231011+cu118
+    PyTorch version: 2.2.1+cu118
-    pandas version: 2.1.1
+    pandas version: 1.2.4
     numpy version: 1.26.0
+    scikit-learn version: 1.3.1
+    peft version 0.9.0
+    tqdm version 4.65.0
+    fair-esm version 2.0.0

 ### Before running the model, ensure that your environment has the necessary dependencies installed.
 You can use the following commands for installation:

 ```
 # Install PyTorch
-$ pip install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio===0.8.1 -f https://download.pytorch.org/whl/torch_stable.html
+$ pip install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio===0.8.1

 # Install numpy
 pip install numpy==1.26.0